Do Vision-Language Models Leak What They Learn? Adaptive Token-Weighted Model Inversion Attacks: Experiments

 \subsection{Human Evaluation}

-We further conduct human evaluation on reconstructed images using two datasets Facescrub and CelebA.
-Each user study involves 4,240 participants for the FaceScrub dataset and 8,000 participants for the CelebA dataset.
-The results show that 57.74\% to 75.31\% of the reconstructed samples are deemed successful attacks, i.e., human annotators recognize the generated images as depicting the same identity as those in the private image set (see Table \ref{tab:human}).
-This highlights the alarming potential of such inversion attacks to compromise sensitive identity information.
+We further conduct human evaluation on reconstructed images using three datasets Facescrub, CelebA, StanfordDogs.
+Each user study involves 4,240 participants for the FaceScrub dataset, 8,000 participants for the CelebA dataset, and 960 participants for the StanfordDogs dataset.
+The results show that 53.42\% to 61.21\% of the reconstructed samples are deemed successful attacks, i.e., human annotators recognize the generated images as depicting the same identity as those in the private image set (see Table \ref{tab:human}).
+This highlights the alarming potential of such inversion attacks to compromise sensitive identity information. {\bf See details of human evaluation in Supp.}